matiasenrigue/DEMO-Job_Automation-Freelancer/README.md

-# Demo-Job_Automation-Freelancer
+# Video Link:

 Video showing the automation I made as a Freelancer for a business

-# Video Link:
 https://youtu.be/CBtS2Uf8l5U?si=6DoGJvcB6GHtFjN3